bitpay/bitcore-blog/contents/articles/how-to-contribute/index.md

 ```

 Finally go to [github.com/bitcore/bitpay](https://github.com/bitcore/bitpay) in your
 web browser and issue a new pull request.
-Github normally recognizes you have pending
+GitHub normally recognizes you have pending
 changes in a new branch and will suggest creating the pull request.
 If it doesn't, you can
 always go to [github.com/bitpay/bitcore/compare](https://github.com/bitpay/bitcore/compare) and
 choose the correct forks and branches.